 - PCB header pins are replaced with RJ45 connectors, which are much easier to assemble.

 - CAM files for PCB “panels” of Sensor and Power PCBs, reducing costs.

 - Replaced the enclosures with readily available Really Useful™ boxes.

-- Enclosure drilling and cutting are simplified, and much is eliminated altogether.
+- Enclosure drilling and cutting are simplified.

 - Uses off the shelf RJ45 network cables, eliminating making and soldering custom cables, greatly simplifying installation.